FJRubio67/IFNS/README.md

 This repository contains a real data application of the clustered survival models proposed in the paper:

 > Rubio, F.J., Putter, H. and Belot, A. (2022).
 Individual frailty excess hazard models in cancer epidemiology.
-Under review.
+Statistics in Medicine, in press.

 The models are fitted using the R package `IFNS`.
 To install the `IFNS` R package use: